Shivangi-Agarwal-fk/Negative_intent/train_test/readme.txt

 python predict.py

-All customizable parameters are in  29  to 33 in predict file file.
+All customizable parameters are in  29  to 33 in predict file.

 input_file format:
 sentence1